johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 Although a facilitator is responsible for convening gatherings, they may delegate responsibility for hosting, presenting the teaching, or moderating group discussions.
 Ideally, over time, all group members will carry some responsibility, according to their gift and capability.
 This avoids one person carrying too much and gives everyone some experience of the responsibilities of the facilitating role.

-The person responsible for presenting a topical study should read through it carefully, in advance: absorbing, familiarising and reflecting upon the teaching and its lessons.
+The person responsible for presenting a topical study should read through it carefully, in advance, reflecting upon the teaching and its lessons.
 If anything is unfamiliar or unclear, invite discussion about that area of the study, encouraging group members to bring forward their perspectives.

 <!--\begin {pause}-->